-Targets Strategies Timescale Responsibility Success Criteria Increase confidence of Be aware of staff training needs on curriculum On-going and SENCO Raised staff confidence in strategies all staff in differentiating the curriculum access as required for differentiation and increased pupil participation Assign CPD for dyslexia, differentiation and recording methods Ensure all staff have Be aware of staff training needs Ongoing and Head of School Raised confidence of support staff specific training on disability issues Staff access appropriate CPD as required SENCO Identify training needs at regular meetings Review the needs of childrenwith specific issues, provide allrelevant training.
+Targets Strategies Timescale Responsibility Success Criteria Increase confidence of Be aware of staff training needs on curriculum On-going and SENCO Raised staff confidence in strategies all staff in differentiating access as required for differentiation and increased pupil the curriculum and a participation focus on QFT (Quality Assign CPD for dyslexia, differentiation and First Teaching) recording methods Ensure all staff Be aware of staff training needs Ongoing and Academy Head Raised confidence of support staff (teaching and non Staff access appropriate CPD as required SENCO teaching) have specific training on Identify training needs at regular meetings disability issues Review the needs of children with specificissues, provide all relevant training.
 Ensure all staff (teaching Set up a system of Individual Access Plan's for SENCO All staff are aware of individual's

-&non teaching) are aware of disabled children's curriculum access disabled children when appropriate Share information with all agencies involved with each child needs Ensure all staff are aware of disabled children's curriculum access Set up a system of individual access plans for disabled pupils when required Information sharing with all agencies involved with child As required SENCO All staff aware of individuals needs Use ICT software to support learning Make sure software is purchased and installed where needed As required Head of School Wider use of SEN resources in classrooms All school visits and trips need to be accessible to all pupils Ensure venues and means of transport are vetted for suitability Develop guidance on making trips accessible Ongoing SENCO All pupils are able to access all school trips and take part in a range of activities Review PE curriculum to ensure PE accessible to all Gather information on accessible PE and disability sports As required PE co-ordinator All to have access to PE and be able to excel Review curriculum areas and planning to include disability issues Include specific reference to disability equality in all curriculum reviews SENCO & Head of School Gradual introduction of disability issues into all curriculum areas Ensure disabled children can take part equally in lunchtime and after school activities Discuss with Out of school Club staff, and people running other clubs after school.
-Support would have to be available - especially after school As required SENCO Disabled children feel able to participate equally in out of school activities Access arrangements to meet individual's needs whentaking tests etc will be applied for and supportprovided when required SENCO willensure appropriate testing andreports are provided in orderto apply for accessarrangements All pupils will have theirindividual needs met, andany barriers to achievingtheir full potential willbe removed
+& non teaching) are aware of disabled children's curriculum access disabled children when appropriate Share information with all agencies involved with each child needs Ensure all staff are aware of disabled children's curriculum access Set up a system of individual access plans for disabled pupils when required Information sharing with all agencies involved with child As required SENCO All staff aware of individuals needs Use ICT software to support learning Make sure software is purchased and installed where needed As required Academy Head Wider use of SEN resources in classrooms All school visits and trips need to be accessible to all pupils - additional risk assessments made Ensure venues and means of transport are vetted for suitability Develop guidance on making trips accessible Ongoing SENCO All pupils are able to access all school trips and take part in a range of activities Review PE curriculum to ensure PE accessible to all Gather information on accessible PE and disability sports As required PE co-ordinator All to have access to PE and be able to excel Review curriculum areas and planning to include disability issues Include specific reference to disability equality in all curriculum reviews SENCO & Academy Head Gradual introduction of disability issues into all curriculum areas Ensure disabled children can take part equally in lunchtime and after school activities Discuss with Out of school Club staff, and people running other clubs after school.
+Support would have to be available - especially after school As required SENCO Disabled children feel able to participate equally in out of school activities Access arrangements to meet individual's needs when taking tests etc will be applied for and Support provided whenrequired SENCO will ensure appropriate testing and reports are provided in order to apply for access arrangements As required SENCO All pupils will have their individual needs met, and any barriers to achieving their full potential will be removed